CONDITIONS

 You should book a gynaecology appointment if:

-Many women experience postmenopausal bleeding, and it is important to seek medical advice even if the symptoms seem minor.
+Many women experience postmenopausal bleeding and it’s important to seek medical advice even if the symptoms seem minor.

-At Happiher, we aim to offer same-week appointments, ensuring reassurance and timely answers.
+At Happiher we aim to offer same-week appointments, so you can get reassurance and answers quickly.

 How Is Postmenopausal Bleeding Investigated?

-We start with a detailed consultation and a series of gentle, evidence-based investigations to identify the cause.
-If the initial examination does not reveal the cause, the following tests may be conducted:
+We start with a detailed consultation and a series of gentle, evidence-based investigations to find the cause.
+If the initial examination doesn’t reveal the cause, we may do the following tests:

 A transvaginal ultrasound allows us to measure the thickness of the womb lining (endometrium).
 A thin lining is usually reassuring.

-A specialised scan where fluid is passed into the uterus to detect polyps or abnormalities.
+A special scan where fluid is passed into the uterus to detect polyps or abnormalities.

-A camera-based procedure that allows direct visualisation of the womb lining.
+A camera-based procedure that allows us to see the womb lining.
 Polyps can often be removed at the same time.

 A sample of the lining is taken for analysis to rule out pre-cancerous or cancerous cells.

-If a cause is identified, we can move quickly to the appropriate treatment — all in a calm, reassuring environment.
+If a cause is found we can move quickly to the appropriate treatment — all in a calm and reassuring environment.

 Is Postmenopausal Bleeding Always Cancer?